sbb-design-systems/lyne-components/src/components/sbb-datepicker/readme.md

 ## Validation Change

-Whenever the validation state changes (e.g. a valid value becomes invalid or vice versa), the `validationChange` event is emitted.
+Whenever the validation state changes (e.g., a valid value becomes invalid or vice-versa), the `validationChange` event is emitted.

 ## Testing